nicolascuello/Stellar-MADE/winter-meeting.md

 # Stellar-MADE project

-We plan to work on 3 main axes during the meeting:
+We plan to work on 3 main axes during the Winter Meeting:
 - Formation and observation of discs in multiple systems;
 - Dust dynamics and grain growth in protoplanetary discs;
 - Stability and evolution in multiple stellar systems.